The 2022 Spring Sea Run Opener Rules and Prize Categories

 The tournament start date is open ended and will "begin" when the first sea run striped bass has been landed by a tournament participant.
 The tournament will end June 1st.
 The prize for first landed sea run striped bass may be claimed at any point if the angler can provide photographic evidence of sea lice.

 Registration fee is $25 with all proceeds to benefit a Nantucket Island charity.
-Entrants may register to participate any time leading up to or during the course of the tournament but may not submit a catch until 24 hours after sign up.
+Entrants may register to participate any time leading up to or during the course of the tournament but may not submit a catch until prior to signing up.
 Registration can be completed under the registration tab, on our Facebook page, in person at Bill Fisher Tackle, Nantucket Tackle Center, The Chicken Box, or by mailing the $25 entry fee with your email and phone number to "Spring Sea Run Opener - Box 3833 - Nantucket, MA.
 02584".

 This is a catch and release striped bass tournament.
 Qualifying catches include any striped bass landed from beach or boat in Nantucket's inshore waters with any standard spinning or fly rod equipment.
 All brackish ponds housing potential "holdovers" are OFF LIMITS to this tournament as only migratory sea run stripers will be eligible.

 To register a catch simply take a photo of the fish, and when possible a photo with the fish.
 Next, submit the picture of your catch under the "Submit a Catch" tab.
-A catch may also be submitted to the Facebook page by posting to the wall, or by email to email@example.com with the time, date and length of the fish to the nearest half inch.
-Measurement of the fish is only essential to signify that it is a "keeper" (28"+) or to qualify for the prizes of smallest of biggest fish of the tournament.
+A catch may also be submitted by email to email@example.com with the time, date and length of the fish to the nearest quarter inch.
+Measurement of the fish is only essential to signify that it is a "keeper" (28"+) or to qualify for the prizes of smallest or biggest fish of the tournament.

 If by the end of May 31st all prize categories are not filled, the tournament will continue until they have been.